discretize/discretize-gear-optimizer/docs/Contributing/Data Format/Modifiers.md

 ### defaultInput (optional)

-Initial text to fill the quantity box with; use `???` to indicate that the user definitely needs to specify this quantity manually to use this effect.
+Initial text to fill the quantity box with; use `???` (and set `default` to `0`) to indicate that the user definitely needs to specify this quantity manually to use this effect.

 ### quantityEntered